Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `home_domain` - this is the main SIP domain of the deployment, and determines which SIP URIs Clearwater will treat as local.
 It will usually be a hostname resolving to all the P-CSCFs (e.g. the Bono nodes).
 Other domains can be specified through additional_home_domains, but Clearwater will treat this one as the default (for example, when handling `tel:` URIs).
 * `sprout_hostname` - a hostname that resolves by DNS round-robin to the signaling interface of all Sprout nodes in the cluster.
 * `sprout_hostname_mgmt` - a hostname that resolves by DNS round-robin to the management interface of all Sprout nodes in the cluster.
 Should include the HTTP port (always 9886).
 For details on the HTTP API exposed on this interface, see https://github.com/Metaswitch/sprout/blob/dev/docs/ManagementHttpAPI.md.
 * `hs_hostname` - a hostname that resolves by DNS round-robin to the signaling interface of all Dime nodes in the cluster.
 Should include the HTTP port (always 8888).
-This is also used (without the port) as the Origin-Realm of the Diameter messages Dime sends.
+This is also used (without the port) as the Origin-Realm of the Diameter messages the homestead process on Dime sends.
 * `hs_hostname_mgmt` - a hostname that resolves by DNS round-robin to the management interface of all Dime nodes in the cluster.
 Should include the HTTP port (always 8886).
 For details on the HTTP API exposed on this interface, see https://github.com/Metaswitch/homestead/blob/dev/docs/ManagementHttpAPI.md.
 * `hs_provisioning_hostname` - a hostname that resolves by DNS round-robin to the signaling interface of all Dime nodes in the cluster.
 Should include the HTTP provisioning port (usually 8889).
 Not needed when using an external HSS.
 * `ralf_hostname` - a hostname that resolves by DNS round-robin to the signaling interface of all Dime nodes in the cluster.
 Should include the port (usually 9888).
 This is also used (without the port) as the Origin-Realm of the Diameter messages the ralf process on Dime sends.
 Optional if ralf is not being used.